318 Tips To Succeed At Online Dating

 - Be on the lookout for people who drink too much, use illegal drugs, smoke pot daily and self-medicate.

 - There are a lot of con games online.
-So stay away from a person with a criminal record.
+So be careful with your personal data and information.
+Obviously, stay away from a person with a criminal record.

-- If you date or meet someone who shows signs of being violent-remove yourself from this relationship.
+- If you date or meet someone who shows signs of being violent-remove yourself from this relationship immediately.

 - If you encounter someone who stalks you, consider getting a restraining order.